Want to know how to move out at 18?

 Talk to Family and Friends if It’s Safe

 At 18, you don’t need parental consent or permission from guardians to move out.
-However, as long as the moving out is on good and safe terms, it can be helpful to ask them for advice.
+However, as long as the move-out is on good terms, it can be helpful to ask them for advice.
 After all, they’ve been through this already.
 A friend who has moved out can help, too.

 If It Isn’t Safe, Seek Help and Advice Elsewhere